 References will normally be requested prior to the interview taking place.
 Where you have specifically indicated that you have not given consent to contact a referee prior to interview, then the reference will only be taken up if you are successful at interview.

-Right to work in the UK - please see the enclosed Home Office Right to Work Checklist
+Right to work in the UK - please see the enclosed Right to work checklist

 Barred List and DBS Clearance